The Junior Files, Part 4: Police say Junior made one call before deadly gang chase

 THE BRONX -- Lesandro “Junior” Guzman-Feliz made one, final call to a friend, just before four carloads of suspected Trinitarios gang members started chasing him about 11:33 p.m. on Wednesday, June 20.

-That’s the word from a law enforcement source on Junior’s murder case, who told PIX11, “There’s no text on Junior’s phone records to come to Adams Place.
+That’s the word from a law enforcement source on Junior’s murder case, who told PIX11: “There’s no text on Junior’s phone records to come to Adams Place.
 Junior made a call.”

 It’s believed Junior was heading that way, when a convoy of cars noticed him near D’Auria/Murphy Triangle, a small park.
 The passengers were alleged members of the Trinitario set called Los Surés, and a cooperating witness said they’d been instructed to track down members of a rival crew called Sunset.”